 Our Story

-Our story begins on Christmas Eve, 1973, when a frightened 12-year-old girl ran away from home.
-When a police officer stopped to help her, she begged not to be returned home and instead asked to spend the night in the county jail.
-Her home life felt so unsafe that a jail cell seemed like the better option.
+Our story began on Christmas Eve in 1973, when a frightened 12-year-old girl ran away from home.
+When a police officer stopped to help her, she pleaded not to be taken back.
+Instead, she asked to spend the night in the county jail—because it felt safer than going home.

-That moment became a rallying cry for a group of concerned citizens who believed no child should ever have to choose between an unsafe home and incarceration.
+That moment became a rallying cry for a group of concerned citizens who believed no child should ever have to choose between an unsafe home and a jail cell.
 Their grassroots efforts led to the opening of Hawthorn Heights in 1976.

-Originally located in Dillsboro, North Carolina, the program moved to Bryson City in 1980.
-For decades, the 9-bed shelter served boys and girls ages 12–17, helping an average of 50 youth each year.
-An estimated 2,250 children found safety and support through Hawthorn Heights before it’s eventual closure during COVID in March of 2020.
+Originally located in Dillsboro, North Carolina, the program relocated to Bryson City in 1980.
+For decades, Hawthorn Heights operated as a 9-bed shelter serving boys and girls across the region, providing safety, stability, and support to an estimated 2,250 children before the program closed in March 2020 during the COVID-19 pandemic.

 Reopening as Hawthorn Heights WNC

-In 2021, Hawthorn Heights reopened as Hawthorn Heights WNC, a nonprofit founded through the determination and dedication of former staff members who refused to let the program’s mission disappear.
+In 2021, we reopened as Hawthorn Heights WNC, a nonprofit founded through the determination and dedication of former staff members and local community members who refused to let the program’s mission be lost.

-This effort required substantial amounts of advocacy, planning, and persistence.
-The reopening team included Kara Long (now Executive Director), James Morris, Jason Beck, and Ralph Ruffner, whose passion and commitment were instrumental in restoring the program.
-Ralph Ruffner passed away in 2025, and we honor his legacy as part of the foundation of Hawthorn Heights WNC.
+This revival required sustained advocacy, thoughtful planning, and unwavering persistence.
+The reopening effort was led by Kara Long (now Executive Director), Jason Beck, James Morris, and Randall Ruffner, whose passion and commitment were instrumental in restoring the program.
+Randall Ruffner passed away in 2024, and we honor his legacy as part of the foundation of Hawthorn Heights WNC.

-With the support of our Board of Directors and partners including Dogwood Health Trust and the Evergreen Foundation, our current facility was purchased from Children’s Hope Alliance—transferring the home to local ownership and securing its future for generations to come.
+With the support of our Board of Directors and community partners, including Dogwood Health Trust and the Evergreen Foundation, our current facility was purchased, returning the home to local ownership and securing its future for generations to come.

 “Hawthorn Heights was initially established through a grassroots movement of local citizens who understood the necessity of having a safe, nurturing home for children when they had nowhere else to turn,” explains Kara Long, Executive Director.
 “Regaining local ownership of the home and safeguarding its future has been a key focus since we reopened the program in 2021.”